 - Workers who have face-to-face contact with people are at higher risk.

-Locations with confirmed cases include China, Hong Kong, Macau, Taiwan, Australia, Cambodia, Canada, France, Japan, Malaysia, Nepal, Singapore, Thailand, The Republic of Korea, United States, Vietnam, Egypt and Germany.
+Initially, the countries with confirmed cases included mainly Asian countries – China, Hong Kong, Macau, Taiwan, Australia, Cambodia, Japan, Malaysia, Nepal, Singapore, Thailand, The Republic of Korea, Vietnam.

 What are the risks in your organisation?